 The food forest will take years to fill out completely, but the foundation has been laid and the intention is to have more and more food to share over the coming years.
 Some things will survive, some things will fade away as the system grows and regulates itself and the learning will continue.
 Access to healthy local food is an absolute essential and we are so proud to be a part of increasing food security in B.C., especially after the year we had last year.

 This project welcomes ongoing volunteers, so if you’d like to help with weeding and watering, Fall cleanup and/or soil prep, planting seeds and plants in the Spring or anything else please get in touch today.
-During the Fall cleanup in late October or early November, we’ll talk about best practices for composting so that what we get to use later is the best amendment it can be.

 We are hoping to produce a short documentary about this project.
 If you have watched this food forest grow over the last year and would like to share some feedback or would be willing to be interviewed, we’d love to hear from you, or if you would like to contribute to it, please contact us!